asyncapi/website/markdown/blog/2024-may-summary.md

 ### Slack Admin Rights for CoC Committee

 We are updating and finalizing the new AsyncAPI Code of Conduct Committee documentation.
 To help ensure the safety of the Slack workspace, we are holding an open vote to grant admin rights to full-time CoCC members.
-For more details and to cast your vote, please refer to the [Proposal for Slack Admin Rights for CoC Main Committee discussion](https://github.com/asyncapi/community/issues/1227).
+For more details and to cast your vote, please look at the [Proposal for Slack Admin Rights for CoC Main Committee discussion](https://github.com/asyncapi/community/issues/1227).

 ## New Hire